 Lectors at Sacred Heart help by reading the Sacred Scripture and also the prayers of the faithful.
 Lectoring is a dynamic ministry being able to share the Word of God with His people and assist the priest celebrating Mass in sharing the Good News.

 Lectors are trained prior to being placed on the schedule by Peg Hoffmiller.
-If you are interested in becoming a lector, please contact Lupe Larson in the office.
+If you are interested in becoming a lector, please contact Director of Music and Liturgy at [email protected].

-If you are a lector, or are interested in becoming one, please check out the link below to
+If you are a lector, please click the link below to prepare for mass.

 You might also check out this weekly video series from